kjolley/BIGSdb_documentation/data_export.rst

 ***************
 Sequence export
 ***************
 You can export the sequences for any set of loci designated in isolate records, or belonging to scheme profiles in the sequence definition database.

-The sequence export function can be accessed by clicking the 'Sequences' link inthe Export section of the contents page.
+The sequence export function can be accessed by clicking the 'Sequences' link in the Export section of the contents page.

 .. image:: /images/data_export/sequence_export.png

 Alternatively, you can access this function by clicking the ‘Sequences’ button in the Export list at the bottom of the results table.
 Please note that the list of functions here may vary depending on the setup of the database.

 .. image:: /images/data_export/sequence_export2.png

 Select the isolate or profile records to analyse - these will be pre-selected if you accessed the plugin following a query.
 Select the loci to include either directly within the loci list and/or using the schemes tree.

 .. image:: /images/data_export/sequence_export3.png